 Your buds should feel dry after around 7 days.
 Then you put them into a large plastic bag over night (don’t compress).

-On the next morning they’ll feel dry again.
+On the next morning, they’ll feel moist again.
 Leave em dry for another 12 -24 hrs and put them back into the plastic bag.

 Carefully slow down the drying process.